hello2himel/equilibrium-statistic/readme.md

 Where **ε (epsilon)** is a convergence threshold, e.g., `0.001`.

-The final stabilized value — the average of the last three — is called the **Absolute Statistic**.
+The final stabilized value — the average of the last three — is called the **Equilibrium Statistic**.

 ---